davidborzek/hetzner-ddns-updater/README.md

 ## Configuration

-To configurehetzner-dyndns-updater, you can use environment variables.
+To configure hetzner-ddns-updater, you can use environment variables.
 Here are the available configuration parameters:

 | Environment Variable  | Default Value | Description                                                      |
 | --------------------- | ------------- | ---------------------------------------------------------------- |